tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

 ### Missing Firewall Rule

 **Error:** “Machine 'SFNode2' is not reachable on port 445.
 Check connectivity/open ports.
-Error: A connection attempt failed because the conncted party did not properly respond…” (classic timeout error)
+Error: A connection attempt failed because the conncted party did not properly respond...” (classic timeout error)

 **Fix:** Add the Firewall rule I mentioned above to allow traffic on 135, 137, 138, 139, and 445.